 You must be 18 years of age and have the right to work within the United States.

-We require that the work not have professional production prior to submitting and that the work remain unproduced until August 2021.
+We require that the work not have professional production prior to submitting and that the work remain unproduced until July 31, 2022.
 A professional production means that the artists working on the show were compensated for their time, and that all the theatrical or production elements desired were present.
+If your piece was produced but the production lacked significant and necessary theatrical elements — a Zoom or virtual reading, stage lighting, projections, or puppets, for instance — we do not consider that a “professional production.”

 NMTC has no specific requirements regarding the form or content of your piece.
 We support the development of all styles and genres of music theater, including song cycles, operas, and experimental works.